Tony Bennett: 1926–1943: Family and education

 Bennett grew up listening to Al Jolson, Eddie Cantor, Judy Garland, and Bing Crosby as well as jazz artists such as Louis Armstrong, Jack Teagarden, and Joe Venuti.
-His Uncle Dick was a tap dancer in vaudeville, giving him an early window into show business, and his Uncle Frank was the Queens borough library commissioner.
+His uncle Dick was a tap dancer in vaudeville, giving him an early window into show business, and his uncle Frank was the Queens borough library commissioner.
 By age 10 he was already singing, and performed at the opening of the Triborough Bridge, standing next to Mayor Fiorello La Guardia who patted him on the head.
 Drawing was another early passion of his; he became known as the class caricaturist at P.S.
 141 and anticipated a career in commercial art.
 He began singing for money at age 13, performing as a singing waiter in several Italian restaurants around his native Queens.

-He attended New York's School of Industrial Art where he studied painting and music and would later appreciate their emphasis on proper technique.
+Bennett attended New York's School of Industrial Art where he studied painting and music and would later appreciate their emphasis on proper technique.
 But he dropped out at age 16 to help support his family.
 He worked as a copy boy and runner for the Associated Press in Manhattan and in several other low-skilled, low-paying jobs.
-However, he mostly set his sights on a professional singing career, returning to performing as a singing waiter, playing and winning amateur nights all around the city, and having a successful engagement at a Paramus, New Jersey, nightclub.
+He mostly set his sights on a professional singing career, returning to performing as a singing waiter, playing and winning amateur nights all around the city, and enjoying a successful engagement at a Paramus, New Jersey, nightclub.

 1944–1950: World War II and after

 Benedetto was drafted into the United States Army in November 1944, during the final stages of World War II.
 He did basic training at Fort Dix and Fort Robinson as part of becoming an infantry rifleman.
 Benedetto ran afoul of a sergeant from the South who disliked the Italian from New York City; heavy doses of KP duty or BAR cleaning resulted.
 Processed through the huge Le Havre replacement depot, in January 1945, he was assigned as a replacement infantryman to the 255th Infantry Regiment of the 63rd Infantry Division, a unit filling in for the heavy losses suffered in the Battle of the Bulge.
 He moved across France and later into Germany.
-As March 1945 began, he joined the front line and what he would later describe as a "front-row seat in hell".
+As March 1945 began, he joined the front line of what he would later describe as a "front-row seat in hell".